 We focus on providing English as a second language help to immigrants, refugees, international students and scholars, and family members of those groups.
 We also focus on developing friendships and helping one another grow in their cross-cultural peacebuilding skills.

-Our hope and goal is for people to not only learn English and to carry these learned language skills to various settings, but to also establish relationships that will give them a sense of belonging and foster a deep web of community.
-We also hope that participants from all national, cultural, ethnic, and religious backgrounds will help one another to better love and communicate cross-culturally.
+Our hope is for all participants from the USA and other countries to grow in cultural humility and to carry improved English language and intercultural communication skills to various settings.
+We also hope to establish relationships that will give all participants a sense of belonging, and foster a deep web of community.
+We also hope that participants from all national, cultural, ethnic, and religious backgrounds will help one another.